 After years of touring in support of the 2015 debut 'Compadre', McNeal and longtime drummer Andre Black return with 'Good Luck', an LP recorded by Grammy award-winning Ted Young (Kurt Vile, The Rolling Stones).
 Backed by an all-star band, the album weaves in and out of genre atop the analog hiss of a 1971 tape machine.
 Matthew McNeal delivers inventive storytelling over a groove-laden soundtrack, sonically mirroring the dynamic landscapes seen while weaving across the country.
 Listen to the album's lead single 'Rumorosa' HERE.

 Striving to bring analog sounds and high-caliber songwriting into the modern era without gimmick, Matthew and long-time drummer Andre Black teamed up with Israel Nash and his band at Nash's Plum Creek Sound studio in the heart of the Texas hill country.
 With Grammy award-winning Ted Young at the helm of a 16-track tape machine, the group spent four days recording nine tracks that would become 'Good Luck', Matthew's second studio album.
 The collection of work presents a youthful take on analog production, blurring the lines between genre with inventive musicality and lyricism with a sense of clarity.

 During the record's 34-minute runtime, a listener is due to experience the edge that alternative music carries, the unbound emotion of soul, and the raw energy of rock & roll.
-Good Luck will be released on February 16, 2018 through McNeal's own Matte Black Sound Company.
+Good Luck was released on February 16, 2018 through McNeal's own Matte Black Sound Company.

 "It’s dramatic, it’s ambitious and it embodies brilliant flourishes.
 Well-thought out and executed the album surprisingly becomes one that has tunes that leave you wanting more." - John Apice (No Depression) on 'Compadre'